T: 01666 823035

 Outside of work, Cathy enjoys spending time with her family and walking the dogs in the Cotswolds countryside.
 She also umpires ladies hockey and is honorary veterinary surgeon for the Harness Goat Society.

-Gethin joined the George in August 2007 and is a Clinical Director for the Farm Vets.
+Gethin joined The George Farm Vets in August 2007 and became a Director of The George Veterinary Group in 2019.
 He has a keen interest in herd health issues, particularly mastitis control and prevention.
 He is trained in the use of the DairyCo mastitis plan and has a proven track record in reducing clinical mastitis on farms.
 Gethin's other areas of interest include infectious disease screening and eradication, which makes use of our regular bulk milk screening programmes which we introduced in 2008.
 Gethin also runs the practices' Beef and Sheep discussion groups.

 Ed has worked at The George since 2008 and is one of our Clinical Directors on the team.
 His principal professional interest is in mobility, providing advice on preventive measures for reducing lameness in cattle and sheep.
 He is an approved trainer for the Register of Mobility Scorers.
 He is a DairyCo Mobility Mentor, and runs the foot trimming training courses and professional foot trimming services offered by the practice.
 He also enjoys preventive medicine in other areas, through mastitis control as a DairyCo Mastitis Plan Accredited User and in leading the practice policies on responsible use of medicines and parasite control.